 Stop worrying about your baby’s weight and instead, be proactive.

 - Keep a close watch on the weight: As your baby gets older, check how he is gaining weight.
-If he gains weight drastically, then it might be dangerous as it causes weight and height issues.
+If he gains weight drastically, then it might be dangerous as it causes weight and issues later in life.

 - Strive for healthy weight gain: Stay away from giving added sugars or refined foods for him to gain weight.
-Stick to breastfeeding or formula feed until he reaches six months.
+Stick to breastfeeding and nutrient supplements like calcium iron and multivitamins or formula feed if advised until she reaches six months.
 Offer a nutritious diet after six months.

 Treatment For Low Birth Weight In Babies:

 The usual treatment methods for low birth weight babies include: